 Symptoms Can Take Time to Develop

-1. Traumatic brain injury (TBI)—This injury is commonly called the “silent” or “invisible” injury because it is so difficult to identify.
-Many people don’t realize that they hit their heads in a car accident is a blur.
+- Traumatic brain injury (TBI)—This injury is commonly called the “silent” or “invisible” killer because it is so difficult to identify.
+For many people, a car accident is a blur.
 They might not remember hitting their head, or they hit it so hard that they pass out.
-They may never consider the possibility of a TBI.
-Others may only bump their heads but never imagine it was hard enough to damage their brains.
-However, a TBI can happen with even the slightest bump of the head—or even without any direct trauma at all.
+They may never consider the serious possibility of a TBI.
+A TBI can happen with even the slightest bump of the head—or even without any direct trauma at all.
 In some cases, a sharp jolt of the head—like in a car crash—is enough to cause the brain to shift and collide with the inside of the skull, resulting in a TBI.

 Severe TBIs are often immediately apparent, leaving a victim unconscious for some time.
 Mild TBIs—such as concussions—are often less obvious after a crash.
 The symptoms of a concussion can include feelings of disorientation, headaches, and fatigue.
 These are all natural feelings after a car crash, and many victims assume they are simply “out of it” because of the accident.
 In addition, concussion symptoms can gradually worsen during the next few days or weeks, making it difficult to connect those symptoms to a possible crash injury.
 For these reasons and more, TBIs often go unnoticed after a car accident—making immediate medical attention even more necessary.

-2. Soft tissue injuries—A car accident can cause your body to twist or stretch in unusual ways—often so quickly that you may not even realize it happened.
+- Soft tissue injuries—A car accident can cause your body to twist or stretch in unusual ways, so quickly that you may not even realize it happened.
 A twisting motion is particularly common since the seat belt is only pulled over one shoulder, often stopping that side of the body while the other side twists forward.
 This sudden, unnatural motion can damage the ligaments, tendons, and muscles of the body.
 This should not be dismissed as mere “whiplash.”

 Sometimes, a soft tissue injury will present obvious symptoms, especially in the case of a serious tear.
-Less apparent sprains and strains may—at first—result in only slight pain without any other symptoms.
+Less apparent sprains and strains may begin with only slight pain and no other symptoms.
 It is all too easy to mistake this pain as natural post-accident soreness and expect it to simply go away.
 Soft tissue injuries in the knees, shoulder, neck, back, and arms may go unnoticed—and thus undiagnosed—for some time.
-However, during the next few days or weeks, you may notice inflammation, bruising, and other signs that something is actually wrong.
+However, during the next few days or weeks, you may notice inflammation, bruising, and other signs that something is very wrong.

-3. Herniated disks—Most people know that neck or back strains commonly result from car accidents.
-Similar to soft tissue injuries, accident victims may write off pain as “normal” after a crash and expect it to relieve itself during the next few days.
+- Herniated disks—Most people know that neck or back strains commonly result from car accidents.
+Similar to soft tissue injuries, accident victims may write off these aches and pains as “normal” after a crash and expect things to sort themselves out over the next few days.
 However, the force of a car accident can cause more damage than you think.
-Sometimes, a crash can rupture one of your disks—the soft cushions between your vertebrae—causing the interior jelly to push out and irritate the surrounding nerves.
+Sometimes a crash can rupture one of your disks—the soft cushions between your vertebrae—causing the interior jelly to push out and irritate the surrounding nerves.
 This is called a herniated disk, and it can often result in more serious symptoms than a sprain or strain, such as loss of muscle control, muscle weakness, lost sensation, and severe pain.

 However, some herniated disks start with no symptoms at all, only to worsen substantially during subsequent weeks or even months.
-Without a timely diagnosis, the prognosis for an undiagnosed herniated disk can worsen, and more intensive treatments may need to relieve the problem.
+Without a timely diagnosis, the prognosis for an undiagnosed herniated disk can worsen, and more intensive treatments may be needed to relieve the problem.

-4. Psychological injuries—Many people discount the seriousness of psychological injuries that can develop after a car accident.
+- Psychological injuries—Many people ignore the seriousness of psychological injuries that can develop after a car accident.
 In fact, you may not even consider the possibility that your crash can result in significant psychological damage.
-However, research shows that 9 percent or more of car accident survivors develop post-traumatic stress disorder (PTSD), which can result in many adverse symptoms.
+However, research shows that nearly 1 out of every 10 accident survivors develop post-traumatic stress disorder (PTSD), which can result in many adverse symptoms.
 PTSD can cause nightmares, flashbacks, avoidance of cars, anger issues, and more.
-You may discount these symptoms as products of stress or other conditions in your life instead of considering a possible evaluation for PTSD.
+You may dismiss these symptoms as products of stress or other conditions in your life instead of considering a possible evaluation for PTSD.
 Untreated PTSD, however, can result in anxiety, depression, and intense fear.
 While all of these conditions are treatable with therapy, medication, and other approaches, sadly, many people fail to receive the remedies they need.
 Their daily life and relationships can be disrupted.

 What Happens if You Do Not Get Diagnosed?

 Many car accident victims underestimate the effects of a delayed diagnosis of their injuries—or of no diagnosis at all.
-In fact, different adverse effects can occur for both your health and any subsequent legal claims.
+In fact, a delayed diagnosis can have detrimental effects on your health and your legal claims.

-Next, not getting a timely diagnosis can affect a legal case in different ways.
-Once you realize you sustained an injury, you likely want to seek compensation from any negligent parties that caused your accident.
+Second, not getting a timely diagnosis can affect a legal case in different ways.
+Once you realize you sustained an injury, you’ll likely want to seek compensation from any negligent parties that caused your accident.
+It’s only fair!
 However, any delay in diagnosing your injuries can cause that party’s insurance company to fight against liability by claiming the following:

-Your injury was not the result of the crash in question – If significant time passes between your car accident and your diagnosis, the insurance company can claim plenty of time had elapsed for you to get into a subsequent accident of some sort.
+Your injury was not the result of the crash in question – If significant time passes between your car accident and your diagnosis, the insurance company can claim you had plenty of time to get into a different accident of some sort.
 The insurer will likely assert that the alleged subsequent “accident” was the actual cause of your injury, so the driver in the initial car accident should not face liability for your medical expenses.
-This situation does not make recovering compensation impossible, but it can require that your attorney provide more technical and detailed evidence that the crash caused your injuries.
+While it’s not impossible to recover compensation in this situation, your attorney may be required to provide more technical and detailed evidence.

 You exacerbated the injury as a result of the delay – An insurance company can also claim that your medical bills are much greater due to your neglect of your injury and the delay of diagnosis.
 The company may argue that you would have required far less extensive—and less costly—care had you gone to the doctor right away and received immediate treatment.
 Therefore, the insurer may try to deny payment for most of your medical costs because you possibly could have avoided them.